CouchCMS/Documentation/src/contents/tags-reference/nested_pages.md

 Notice how the hierarchical relationship between the pages has been preserved.

-As is the norm with other similar tags in Couch, the 'nested\_pages' tag too, as it iterates through the pages within the tree, makes available all the information pertaining the page it is currently on by setting various variables.<br/>
+As is the norm with other similar tags in Couch, the 'nested\_pages' tag too, as it iterates through the pages within the tree, makes available all the information pertaining the page it is currently on by setting various variables.
 Place a _&lt;cms:dump /&gt;_ statement inside the loop and you'll see that Couch provides all the information that was inputted in the admin-section for each nested-page.

 ```